Official Manual

 BANISH Defend

 Play a card from your hand onto one ghost in your Shadow.
 Your card must have equal or higher value than the ghost; on a tie, suit tier breaks it: Spades > Hearts > Clubs > Diamonds .
-The ghost is destroyed (to The Dark, or to the bottom of your Candle if you Siphon).
+The ghost is banished (to The Dark, or to the bottom of your Candle if you Siphon).

 Siphon: If your card’s rank matches the ghost’s rank (e.g. 7 on 7), you siphon: put that ghost on the bottom of your Candle instead of The Dark.
 With Cleanse (7), you can also siphon if suits match (e.g. 7 on 3).
 You cannot siphon Spades ().